adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 - required:

-    `name` – text – Name of the graph.
+    - `name` – text – Name of the graph.
 It is later used for searching the graph in GraphSpace.
-    `tags` – list of strings – Used to categorize graphs.
+    - `tags` – list of strings – Used to categorize graphs.
 See Tags for more information.
-    `description` – text – May be HTML formatted string.
+    - `description` – text – May be HTML formatted string.
 May be link to image hosted elsewhere.
 May simly be a string which contains information such as a legend or significance of the graph.

 - optional:

-    "title" – text – Name that is displayed on top of graph while viewing it.
+    - `title` – text – Name that is displayed on top of graph while viewing it.